Brit7777/LM-plagiarism/README.md

 Make sure to replace these values ``OUTPUT_DIRECTORY, FILE, INDEX`` with your own configurations in the source code prior to running.
 Great thanks to the original creator of this tool which is available at <https://www.gelbukh.com/plagiarism-detection/PAN-2015/>.

 ## Analysis
 You can refer to ``analysis.ipnyb`` to reproduce the reported plagiarism results.
-We uploaded all identified plagiarism cases in the ``plagiarism_cases`` folder.
+We uploaded all identified plagiarism cases in the ``plagiarism_cases.zip`` file.
 Please note that ``source_id`` represents the index of machine-generated texts and ``susp_id`` represents the index of training samples.
 These numbers may not be reproducible when you run your own experiments because it depends on how training samples are indexed in Elasticsearch.

 ---
 Please cite our paper with the following Bibtex: